2014 IIHF Inline Hockey World Championship Division I: Playoff round

 All eight teams advanced into the playoff round and were seeded into the quarterfinals according to their result in the preliminary round.
 The winning quarter finalists advanced through to the semifinals, while the losing teams moved through to the placement round.
 Japan and Brazil were relegated after losing their placement round games, while Austria finished fifth after defeating Brazil and Hungary finished sixth following their win over Japan.
-In the semifinals Australia defeated Croatia and Slovenia beat Latvia, both advancing to the gold medal game.
+In the semifinals Australia defeated Croatia and Slovenia beat Latvia, both advancing to the final.
 After losing the semifinals Croatia and Latvia played off for the bronze medal with Croatia winning 4–3.
-Slovenia defeated Australia 10–5 in the gold medal game and earned promotion to the 2015 IIHF Inline Hockey World Championship.
+Slovenia defeated Australia 10–5 in the final and earned promotion to the 2015 IIHF Inline Hockey World Championship.

 All times are local (UTC+2).

 Ranking and statistics

-Final standings
+Standings

 The final standings of the tournament according to IIHF: